ncatlab/nlab-content/pages/18126.md

 **([[sheaf]] of [[groups]])**

-In the language of [[category theory]] the assignment $\underline{GL(n,k)}$ from def. \ref{ContinuousFunctionWithValuesInGLn} of continuous functions to open subsets and the restriction operations between these is called a _[[sheaf]] of groups on the [[site of open subsets]]_ of $X$.
+In the language of [[category theory]] the assignment $\underline{GL(n,k)}$ from def. \ref{ContinuousFunctionWithValuesInGLn} of sets continuous functions to open subsets and the restriction operations between these is called a _[[sheaf]] of groups on the [[site of open subsets]]_ of $X$.